o0t1ng0o/Mask2PET/README.md

 We use the HECKTOR 2021 dataset, please download from this link (https://www.aicrowd.com/challenges/miccai-2021-hecktor).
 Please check the path of data in ./launch/train.sh and ./launch/test.sh

 ## Data preprocessing
-In this work, we use the VQ-GAN as encoder to encode the PET.
-If you want to custom this model on your dataset, please train VQ-GAN on your dataset first. https://github.com/CompVis/taming-transformers.
+In this work, we use the VQ-GAN as an encoder to encode the PET.
+If you want to customize this model on your dataset, please train VQ-GAN on your dataset first. https://github.com/CompVis/taming-transformers.

-We provide the pre-trained VQ-GAN model in ./pretrained_models
+We provide the pre-trained VQ-GAN model at https://huggingface.co/Valentina007/Mask2PET, please download them and place them to ./pretrained_models .

+## Pre-trained model of our model

+You can download the well-trained model at https://huggingface.co/Valentina007/Mask2PET.

 ## Training
 ```